UdaniSoo/Cucumber-with-Java/README.md

 ## What is the Page Factory model?

+- Page Factory is an inbuilt Page Object Model concept for Selenium WebDriver but it is very optimized.
+- Additionally, with the help of PageFactory class, we use annotations @FindBy to find WebElement.
+We use initElements method to initialize web elements

 ## Summary

 - Page Object Model is an Object Repository design pattern in Selenium WebDriver.